 To get more tutorials, I would normally suggest turning to a book or website on 1940s makeup.
 However, in my opinion, there are few quality sources for the natural everyday women of the ’40s.
 Most online videos and tutorials lean on the modern or “pin up” side of makeup and use a boat load of extra makeup products and tools never known in the 1940s.
 Use them as a suggestion, but stick to the style explained here and you will be glamorous in no time.

 Here are a few sources I DO recommend:

 http://hair-and-makeup-artist.com/womens-1940s-makeup/ – More 1940s Makeup history

-Makeup & Beauty – A 1940s Guide – This original beauty book form the 1940s is the one resource I highly recommend when you are ready to take your makeup application to the next level.
+Makeup & Beauty – A 1940s Guide – This original beauty book from the 1940s is the one resource I highly recommend when you are ready to take your makeup application to the next level.
 The book covers more details about choosing colors, application tips and tools, and my favorite: how to apply makeup for my specific face shape.
-After following all the directions in this book I was able to create an even better 1940s look with makeup, specific for my face shape, skin type and coloring.
-This is why going to a direct source from the 1940s is MUCH BETTER than any “inspired” makeup lesson can achieve.
-Only $9.99 as a digital download.

 1940s Makeup and Beauty Products